CJ-2123/kh2-ps2-plando/README.md

 The following FM content is still in the game due to not knowing how to remove or adjust them

+- Critical Mode still exists and playing it will still include extra AP and abilities
 - Drive Recoveries still refill 3 drive gauges instead of only 1 in non-FM
 - High Drive Recoveries still completely refill drive instead of only 3 in non-FM
 - Roxas is still a boss fight in The World That Never Was but he gives no rewards.